blakeyoder/thwack/README.md

 ```

 If you don't specify a `:name`, or there are more `param`s than there are `:name`s, then the remaining key/values will be set as search parameters (i.e. `?key=value`).

+### `maxDepth`

+The maximum level of recursive requests that can be made before Thwack throws an error.
+This is used to prevent a event callback from causing a recursive loop if it issues another `request` without proper guards in place.
+Default = 5.

 ### `responseType`